swiftlang/swift-evolution/proposals/NNNN-pointer-usability-improvements.md

 ## Source compatibility

-Most of the proposed changes are additive, and therefore are source-compatible.
+All of the proposed changes are additive, and do not affect existing code.
-The existing pointer subscript would be deprecated, producing a warning.
-A fixit will support an easy transition to the new version of the subscript.

 ## Effect on ABI stability

-We intend to implement these changes in an ABI-neutral manner.
+We can implement these changes in an ABI-neutral manner.

 ## Effect on API resilience

 The proposed additions will be public API, and will all be marked `@_alwaysEmitIntoClient` to support back-deployability.

-The deprecated integer subscript will remain in place, and will therefore support pre-existing binaries.

 ## Alternatives considered